pdwrc/rc-light-controller/USER-GUIDE.md

 * Input 1 = Switch (Aux) / Input 2 = Throttle
 * Input 1 = Throttle / Input 2 = Steering

-Connect the receiver to the light controller using either Y-cables, or, if there's a free port for the channel, a straight cable.

-In modes 2 and 4, controller configuration is done using a button 1 on the controller.
+In modes 2 and 4 where an Aux channel is not used as a switch, the controller configuration is done using a button 1 on the controller.

 ## Smart Mode for Spektrum Smart ESC and Receiver

-To use Smart mode, connect input 1 of the controller to the throttle channel using a Y-cable.
+To use Smart mode, connect Input 1 of the controller to the throttle channel using a Y-cable.
 Smart mode gives the controller access to all RC channels via this single cable.